developerfromjokela/abitti-decrypter/README.md

 Abitti's "custom" .meb format (just a zip, nothing special), files are encrypted (just AES, nothing special, c'mon what were you expecting from "datanomi" people?).
 My script decrypts them.

 ## How to use
+1. Download the .jar file from releases.
-Enter this into your command-line:
+2. Enter this into your command-line:

  `java -jar mebextractor.jar <password> <encrypted_file> <output>`